HFAnalyticsLab/MM_in_households/README.md

 The R folder contains:
 * **01_Derive_variables_for_regression** - Prepare variables for the two-part regression models

 * **02_Two_part_regression_models** - Combines logistic model for whether has a non-zero cost with a gamma distribution for cost where this is non-zero.
 Predicted values are estimated for each level of household multimorbidity.
-Confidence intervals are coming soon....
+One option for obtaining confidence intervals is to use bootstrapping.
+We opted instead to switch to Stata and use the twopm command.

+The Stata folder contains:
+* **twopm_costs** - Runs two part models and obtains estimated mean (s.e.) costs across both parts of the model.

 ## Authors - please feel free to get in touch